 INFLUENCES - INDIGENOUS LANGUAGES, EUROPE, ETC.

-From indigenous languages like Nahuatl, Mapudungun, Guarani and Quechua to European languages like Galician Spanish, Italian and French, Latin America is certainly a melting pot of influences.
+From indigenous languages like Nahuatl, Mapudungun, Guaraní, and Quechua to Romance languages like Spanish, Galician, Italian, and French, Latin America is certainly a melting pot of influences.

-The Spanish spoken reflects the many cultures that have set foot in Latin America over the years.
-While the base language is Castillian Spanish, there are traces of indigenous, European and even African languages in regional Latin American dialects.
+The rich linguistic diversity found in the Americas reflects the many cultures that have called the region home over the years.
+While Spanish is the most widely spoken language, there are traces of indigenous, European, and even African languages in regional Latin American dialects.

 A great example is Argentina, which has some 9,000 words that are spoken nowhere else.
-Peru has a sizeable Asian population and, over the years, has hispanicized many Japanese and Chinese words.
-Venezuela has integrated African words into its Spanish, remnants of when the Spanish arrived with slaves.
+Peru has a sizeable Asian population and, over the years, many Japanese and Chinese words have found their way into the Spanish spoken there.
+In the future, the Spanish language is sure to continue evolving in each country as new waves of immigration and other social changes take place.